-Invite a volunteer to open the Bible to Micah 4.
+Invite a volunteer to read Micah 4:1-8.
 Place the open Bible on the worship table.
-Read SCM 13 aloud to the children.
 Conclude the reading by saying, "Word of wisdom, Word of grace," and prompt the children to say, "Thanks be to God."

 Spread out the boxes that were created earlier.
-Read the story again or listen to the story audio.
+Read the story using SCM 13 or listen to the story audio.
 Ask the children to listen for the words on the boxes.
 Tell them that, each time they hear one of the words, they should go to that box and put a hand near the word.